raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

-Selected the second sprite in the Sprite list and click on its **Code** tab.
-Now edit the code so that the new sprite does what you want it to do.
+Click on the **Code** tab of the second sprite.
 Alter the second sprite's position, colour or size.

 --- collapse ---
 ---